Amsterdam/data-processing/README.rst

 .. image:: https://img.shields.io/badge/license-MPLv2.0-blue.svg
    :target: https://www.mozilla.org/en-US/MPL/2.0/

-Data preparation scripts for analysis projects in python 3 and docker.
+Data preparation scripts for analysis projects using Python and Docker.
 For more information about the complete workflow, read the `data-pipeline guide <https://amsterdam.github.io/guides/data-pipeline/>`_.

 This repo is a WIP so only the functions explained in the above docs are working.
 Please use a pull request to add new functions or code review.

 This package is build by using `setuptools <http://setuptools.readthedocs.io>`_ to be able to deploy this later on PyPi with version control.
+It follows some of `these <http://alexanderwaldin.github.io/packaging-python-project.html>`_ guidelines of setting up a python package.

 Getting Started